philtoms/ng-boilerplate-shop/src/app/README.md

 alongside the code they test and that the build system should be smart enough to know the difference and react accordingly.
 As such, the unit test for `app.js` is `app.spec.js`, though it is quite minimal.

+The e2e test is `app.scenario.js`, and it's data fixtures are `app.fixture.js`.
+Data fixtures will only be included in the build copy, not the compiled copy.
+This way they can be used in development and e2e tests.